jysunhy/disl-android/doc/android.md

 * The system installer does it when an application is first added.
 It has the privileges required to write to dalvik-cache.
 * The build system does it ahead of time.
 The relevant jar / apk files are present, but the classes.dex is stripped out.
 The optimized DEX is stored next to the original zip archive, not in dalvik-cache, and is part of the system image.

+make showcommands WITH_DEXPREOPT=false

+odex -> dex
+1. disable pre opt
+	make showcommands WITH_DEXPREOPT=false -j16
+2. use tool to de-compile odex to dex

 ###DVM Options
 adb shell dalvikvm -help -Xdexopt:{none,verified,all,full}